gnulib/dynmi-lib/README.md

 $
 ```

-For testing purpose, multiple instances of this application can be executed in parallel, to understand the behavior of certain multi-instance primitives, e.g. local management, or channel subscription etc.
+For testing purpose, multiple instances of this application can be executed in parallel, to understand the behavior of certain multi-instance primitives, e.g. lock management, or channel subscription etc.